It’s the season for sun, fun, ice cream and … trauma.

 Charges: Conspiracy to commit extortion under color of official right; conspiracy to commit honest services fraud; extortion under color of official right; solicitation of bribes and gratuities

 Dean Skelos, former Republican State Senate majority leader, was convicted in December 2015 of using his power to help his son, Adam, get jobs and payments from businesses.
 Federal prosecutors said the senator pressured three companies to give jobs, fees and benefits worth $300,000 to Adam, doing favors in Albany for the companies in return.
 He also intervened with Nassau County to help one of them on a contract, prosecutors said.
 His son was indicted on the same charges.
 In May 2016, Skelos was sentenced to 5 years, and his son was sentenced to 6½.
 In September 2017, an appeals court overturned the convictions.
-A retrial is set for June 2018.
+Their retrial began in June 2018.

 The Conservative party leader